If you sometimes miss anniversaries, Valentine's Day or other events, this video can help!

 When I feel dismayed by the amount of work ahead of me, I compare calligraphy skills with other physical activities I’ve learned.

 I’m sure you too have learned a physical skill such as skiing, dancing, football, driving a car or playing a musical instrument.
-Even eating and talking started out pretty hard for both of us.
-(I assure you.)
+Even eating and talking started out pretty hard for all of us (I assure you.)
 So you know how it goes.
 To succeed in a physical activity requires that you practise certain movements until they become instinctive.

 More practice, more correction and more practice to build up speed, grace and rhythm.
 It gets easier.
 One day, you won’t have to think anymore.
 You’ll just do it.